 - Include a win-back offer to incentivise a repeat purchase as a last resort

 To conclude this post, here are a few best practices when it comes to reaching out to a customer after their first-purchase that can be applied to all of the above:

-The thing about a post first purchase strategy is that you need to respond to it in real-time should something change.
-In the near future, this will be the responsibility of a machine, but for now—if you’re not using AI—it will be up to the marketer to carry out the following:
+- The thing about a post first purchase strategy is that you need to respond to it in real-time should something change:

 - 💡 If a customer makes a second purchase, cancel any campaigns focusing purely on the first one.
 Likewise, cancel any lapsed campaigns.
 You will need access to all of a customer’s data - across multiple touch points - in order to know if and when they’ve made a purchase.
 For example, if a customer makes a second purchase offline, it’s still incorrect to send them an email asking where they’ve been.